 Related: How to bowhunt on a budget

 Toward sunset with only one coyote riding comfortably in the back of my truck, I swung toward town to grab a motel and some much-needed rest after the coyote beating we took.
 Out of nowhere my partner unexpectedly brought up the fact that he can’t overnight and hunt part of the next day.
-His girlfriend was adamant.
-He had to be home.
-I didn’t argue and headed the truck back east to begin the midnight express.
-Besides, she needed him.
-I didn’t, especially after he jumped out without so much as tossing me a Jackson for fuel.
+His girlfriend was adamant — he had to be home — I didn’t argue and headed the truck back east to begin the midnight express.
+Besides, she needed him and I didn’t, especially after he jumped out without so much as tossing me a Jackson for fuel.

 2. Lack Of Gear